Hackney Carriages and Private Hire

 Application forms for all types of licence can be downloaded from this web site (see documents on this page).

-Applicants for a Hackney Carriage/Private Hire Vehicle Driver's Licence will need to complete the appropriate application form including a medical form for all new applicants, a Disclosure and Barring Service disclosure form and a DVLA disclosure form.
+Applicants for a Hackney Carriage/Private Hire Vehicle Driver's Licence will need to complete the appropriate application form including a medical form for all new applicants and a Disclosure and Barring Service disclosure form.
 Please note that the Disclosure and Barring Service disclosure form is unavailable electronically and can only be obtained from the Council's offices.
 Applicants for a new Driver's Licence will be required to sit a written knowledge test to ensure the applicant is familiar with the geography of the Borough and the licensing conditions.
 Applicants will also need to provide documentation proving that they have the right to work in the United Kingdom in accordance with the requirements of the Immigration Act 2016.
 Details of suitable documentation can be found in the document entitled 'Right to work' (see documents on this page).
 For information on the application process see the Licensing Guidelines on this page.

 What does the evaluation process involve?